 Now, if you’re looking to cleanse AND exfoliate your skin, the LATHER Bamboo Lemongrass Foaming Body Scrub ($39) is where it’s at.
 This scrub creates a rich, foamy lather while also providing deep exfoliation.
 Since the primary exfoliating agents in this product are bamboo stem and walnut shell powder, they won’t lose their intensity when wet.
 It also rinses completely clean and doesn’t leave any oily residue behind, making it the perfect pre-shaving prep.
 Did I mention that the lemongrass scent is also to die for?
 Yeah, it’s kind of amazing.

 As a die-hard coffee lover, there’s also something oh-so-satisfying about a good coffee scrub.
 Of all the ones I’ve tried, the Purlisse Coconut Oil + Coffee Sugar Body Scrub ($36) might just be my favorite.
-The coffee is ground extra fine, which makes it actually cling to the skin instead of flying everywhere as you’re trying to rub yourself down, AND it’s in a convenient squeeze tube.
-This one also has a coconut oil base for extra hydration and doubles as a moisturizer in a pinch.
+The coffee grinds are extra fine, allowing them to cling to the skin instead of flying everywhere as you’re trying to rub yourself down.
+It’s also in a convenient squeeze tube.
+With a coconut oil base for extra hydration this also doubles as a moisturizer in a pinch.

 Finally, we have the Brooklyn Botany Blueberry Scrub ($26.50).
 This super fine salt scrub is packed full of actual blueberries and smells legit like a jar of fresh jam.
 It’s got plenty of moisturizing oils to keep your skin from drying out, but doesn’t leave your skin feeling quite as slick as those scrubs with a coconut oil base.
-Much like the sugar scrubs I mentioned previously, this will lose its exfoliating power fairly quickly once water is involved.
+Much like the sugar scrubs I mentioned before, this scrub loses its exfoliating power fairly quickly once water is involved.
 If you want a super intense scrub, start out on dry or slightly damp skin.

 Hopefully this little collection of products will have you feeling inspired to put aside some time for your own self-care routine.
 If you’ve got any recommendations for what I should try next, leave them in the comments below!